SHARED SUCCESS IN AGRICULTURE

 The combined intellect of global societies, capable of conceiving the most complex and critical of solutions is dwarfed by self-levied entitlement.
 Will it come down to the conundrum of “The Last Macaw”, perched in the dwindling remnants of the last rainforest, staring out at distant clouds of vapours it does not understand?

 It is up to society as a whole to advance the continual emphasising of problems into practical participative solutions.
 We actually have among us the essential ingredients and the resources to accomplish eco-societal sustainability.
-With the appropriate attitude, the will to implement essential principles, and the adherence to, and guidance of, practiced ethics, eco-societal solutions are achievable realities.
+With the appropriate attitude, the will to implement essential principles, and the adherence to, and guidance of, practised ethics, eco-societal solutions are achievable realities.
 Natural biogenic solutions that support ecologies, facilitating sustainable growth can be progressively applied through simple multidisciplinary science.

 It is imperative that progression encompasses a philosophy of cooperation, working with nature and society, employing thoughtful observation and practice to guide resulting positive outcomes.
 As a species, we tend to continually make financially focussed change ahead of just respect for environmental and societal consequences.
 There is an imbalance in the way we view economic/commercial and ecological/societal value, based on hope, reliant that Some-One Else will do it.
 Perhaps this is the reason so many governments are left holding the bag for so many delinquent and profit depleted resources projects across the globe.